|

 consider a new viewpoint on eclipses, the heliocentric perspective.

-Lunar orbit and lunar phases are geocentric, yet, as the earth
+Lunar orbit and lunar phases are geocentric, so, as the earth and moon

-and moon orbit the sun, solar illumination rotates 360 degrees.
+orbit the sun, solar illumination rotates 360 degrees and there is one

-So there is one less full moon cycle than lunar orbits per solar
+less full moon cycle than lunar orbit per solar orbit.
+Both

-orbit.
-Both heliocentric and geocentric motion ratios determine
+heliocentric and geocentric motion ratios determine eclipse and lunar

-eclipse and lunar phase periods, and heliocentric geometry underlies
+phase periods, and heliocentric geometry underlies the mathematics.
+The

-the math.
-The Thornborough results focused my attention on a specific
+Thornborough results focused my attention on a specific arc module

-arc module underlying eclipses and provoked questions about builder
+underlying eclipses and provoked questions about builder knowledge and

-the series of lunar nodal crossings from the solar perspective
+S22 module, imagine the series of lunar nodal crossings from the solar

-and the moon inscribing a wave pattern on the celestial backdrop,
+perspective with the moon inscribing a wave pattern on the celestial

-steadfastly passing the earth and being passed in turn while moving
+backdrop, steadfastly passing the earth and being passed in turn while

-up and down, above and below the earth's plane of orbit, the "ecliptic."
-S22
+moving up and down, above and below the earth's plane of orbit, the

-is a tick of the eclipse clock, the length of the lunar nodal wave
+"ecliptic."
+S22 is a tick of the eclipse clock, the length of the lunar

-from heliocentric perspective, one of the two intervals determining
+nodal wave from heliocentric perspective, one of the two intervals

-eclipses.
-The arc distance is earth's steadfast orbital motion,
+determining eclipses.
+The arc distance is earth's somewhat steadfast orbital

-the S22 module is defined by the moon crossing the ecliptic.
-Knowing
+motion, the S22 module is defined by the mean arc per the moon recrossing the ecliptic.

 solar orbit motion a nodal period equates to is an entirely different,

 advanced order of understanding.
-Evidence of the module infers
+Evidence of the module implies

 possible knowledge of the actual cosmology.

-I added an eclipse calculator to facilitate this exploration.
-It
+eclipse calculator to facilitate this exploration.
+It uses the vlookup

 Module Code